-The mathematics major is designed to meet many different needs.
-Our programs allow the student to choose from several options that are each tailored to the individual's talents, interests, and career goals.
-A student may prepare for a variety of careers by selecting the appropriate option and minor.
-Students choosing a mathematics major can take advantage of the full range of mathematical resources available on campus.
+The mathematics department offers degrees in two different majors: Mathematics and Statistics & Data Science (SDS).
+Our programs allow the student to choose a major and emphasis that best suit the individual's talents, interests, and career goals.
+A student may prepare for a variety of careers by selecting the appropriate degree, major, emphasis, and minor.
+Students choosing a mathematics or SDS major can take advantage of the full range of mathematical resources available on campus.

-The University offers two different major degrees in mathematics:
+The University offers two different degrees in mathematics or SDS:

 - Mathematics Teaching Minor [Requirements for 2015 - 2017 catalogs, Past Catalog Requirements]

-Each requires at least 18 units of coursework in mathematics (a minimum of 3 units must be taken at UA, and at least 6 units must come from specified upper-division offerings in MATH).
-Note that while the Mathematics Minor is available to everyone*, the Mathematics Teaching Minor is available only to secondary education teaching majors.
+Each requires at least 18 units of coursework in the mathematical sciences (a minimum of 3 units must be taken at UA, and at least 6 units must come from specified upper-division offerings in the math department).
+Note that while the Mathematics and SDS Minors are available to everyone*, the Mathematics Teaching Minor is available only to secondary education teaching majors.

-Students pursuing a mathematics major with either the Probability & Statistics or General/Applied emphasis may be interested in applying for the Accelerated Master's Program (AMP) in Statistics.
+Students pursuing an SDS major or a mathematics major with either the Probability & Statistics or General/Applied emphasis may be interested in applying for the Accelerated Master's Program (AMP) in Statistics.